SMS has been in our lives for decades now, but the origins of the technology go back a little further than you might think.

 Text messages will continue to offer the important service of quick and easy communication as long as users require it.

+Send your first text in minutes.
 Try text message marketing today!